akruszewski/gibl/manuscript/chapter4.md

 "a book"
 ```

-We will implement a few more operators, so that our scripting language becomes more expressive:
+We will implement a few more operators so that our scripting language becomes more expressive:

 ```racket
 ...